berkshelf/berkshelf/_includes/index.md

     cookbook "artifact", path: "/Users/reset/code/artifact-cookbook"

-The value given to `:path` can only contain a single cookbook and _must_ contain a `metadata.rb` file.
+The value given to the `path` key can only contain a single cookbook and _must_ contain a `metadata.rb` file.

 ##### Git Location